jmn22/class-sandbox-repo/ProjectDescriptions/Ultrasound/TissueDegassingController.md

 Design a microcontroller-based device that interfaces with a Varian DS 202 vacuum pump to allow a user to define the desired pressure to be held as a function of time.
-Additionally, this device will modulate a gas flow controller that will exhaust pumped gases into a vented exhause fume hood, in addition to allowing the chamber to slowly return back to normal atmospheric pressure.
+Additionally, this device will modulate a gas flow controller that will exhaust pumped gases into a vented exhaust fume hood, in addition to allowing the chamber to slowly return back to normal atmospheric pressure.
 This device will also provide remote communication to a user about the status of their pressure chamber as a function of time.